Nightclubs

 What are the guest list rules at Commonwealth?

-Free for women all night.
+Free for women all night on guest list.
 Men free before midnight with an even female-to-male ratio.
-Guest list closes at 1 AM — arrive by 11 PM for rooftop access before it reaches capacity.
-Valid 21+ government-issued ID required..
+Guest list closes at 1 AM — arrive before 11 PM on Friday and Saturday for rooftop access before it reaches capacity.
+Enter at 525 East Fremont Street in the Fremont East Entertainment District.
+Cover at the door runs $10–20 without a guest list — one of the lowest covers of any Las Vegas nightclub.
+The Laundry Room speakeasy is accessible inside — ask the bartender for entry.
+Rooftop activates around 10 PM on weekends.
+21+ with valid ID..
 These rules are standard across most Las Vegas nightclubs and are designed to manage capacity and maintain the venue's atmosphere.
 Following the guest list guidelines ensures a smooth check-in experience.
 If your group composition changes after signing up, you can submit a new guest list entry with updated details through NoCoverVegas at no cost.

 How much is bottle service at Commonwealth?